-I started thinking about this question a lot because I was living in Beijing, and the “airpocalypse” struck:
+I started thinking about finding the best air purifier for my home because I was living in Beijing when the “airpocalypse” struck.

 I had a cough I couldn’t shake for weeks, so I started doing research into air purifiers.
 Unlike another answer here, I wasn’t concerned about allergens like pollen.
 I was concerned about , mostly 2.5 microns and below.
 Can air purifiers get particles that small?

 The Best Air Purifier Needs to Capture These Particles

 I saw air purifier tests done by ().
 He used a laser particle counter to test his home for the very small particles that can penetrate deep into our lungs.

 His results were straightforward: the purifiers he tested reduced the particulate in his home.

 So I went out to buy one of the purifiers he tested, and wham!